seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   declared the line manages against structure and says so; where one is declared it carries R from it.
 A holding is not a candidate (§11) and never appears in the strategy table.
+- **The answer speaks only of what is AHEAD, and the past reaches it in one form.** The first line carries the withdrawal of every TRADE object previously published to the Boss — a setup, a `СОЗРЕВАЕТ` item, a position, an `ИЗБЕГАТЬ` name — because each is a thing he may be acting on (§11). **Nothing else about the past prints anywhere**: a catalyst that fired, expired or was cancelled has already done whatever it did to this answer's levels and sides, and a line saying so is yesterday in tomorrow's space.
+The one past-tense label left is `УЖЕ БЫЛО СЕГОДНЯ`, for an event of the last 24 hours whose reaction the frozen payload shows and which moved a level in this answer. **Measured 18.09:** the section opened with the FOMC decision of 16.09 under the closure label it then carried — two days old, moving no level — on the morning the owner had asked, for the second time, that past events stop being printed.
-- **`ЗАКРЫТО` is COMPUTED, not recalled.** The line is the difference between `items` as read at gate step 3 and `items` as written at step 7: every id that left carries the status it closed on.
-It is built from that diff before composition begins, never from the run's memory of what it decided.
-Two consecutive runs archived closures in silence — four on 02.09 morning, two more that afternoon, the second time with a checklist item already telling the run to speak them — because a run was asked at the end to remember what it had decided in the middle.
-A list produced from an artifact cannot forget (map inv.
+- **Every closure is still COMPUTED and still recorded — in the appendix.** The closure list is the difference between `items` as read at gate step 3 and `items` as written at step 7, every id that left carrying the status it closed on, built from that diff before composition and never from the run's memory of what it decided (map inv.
 58).
-- **A closure is spoken ONCE, and the first line outranks the section.** §11 already puts every withdrawal, every removal and every lifted prohibition in the first line of the answer; `ЗАКРЫТО` carries what that line did not say and never the same object twice.
-  **A scheduled macro print that fired and moved no level closes in state and occupies no line at all** — it is neither a withdrawal the Boss has to be told about nor an event with a date left, and a section capped at five items has spent one of them on yesterday.
-  The diff of `items` still decides WHAT closed (item 30); this decides which of it is printed.
-Measured 15.09: the first line withdrew TRX and lifted five prohibitions, `ЗАКРЫТО` reprinted all six beneath it, two further slots went to a print from the 11th and a vote closed on the 14th — and the one regulatory event dated that same day could not be printed at all.
-- **A closure is reported in `ЗАКРЫТО` and is not ALSO printed as a forward item.**
-  `ВПЕРЕДИ` and `ДАЛЬШЕ` carry dated events that have not happened; a cancelled event has no date left, and §6 does not publish an event with no time.
-Measured 04.09, second run: the ZEC upgrade appeared twice — undated under `ДАЛЬШЕ`, and again in `ЗАКРЫТО` — in a run whose own appendix had just refused, correctly and in writing, to open an undated successor item for that exact reason.
+The first line draws its withdrawals from the same list, so a closure can go unprinted and never unrecorded (§12).
+- **A closed item is never printed as a forward item.** `ВПЕРЕДИ` and `ДАЛЬШЕ` carry dated events that have not happened; a slipped date is `ИЗМЕНИЛОСЬ` with its new date (§6), and a cancelled event has no date left.
 - **BTC gets four lines maximum.** It sets the environment for altcoin exposure and is not itself the product.
 - **Every price in `# BTC` is COMPUTED from the structural `btc` object, and its derivation